webserverdude/f5_grafana_syslog/Send_F5_Syslog_Data_to_telegraf.md

 # Send F5 Syslog Data to Telegraf

-This article shows how to collect syslog data from BIG-IP AFM into InfluxDB using telegraf and build a Grafana dashboard
+This guide shows how to collect syslog data from BIG-IP AFM into InfluxDB using telegraf and build a Grafana dashboard

 ## Preface